AlexsGan/Movable-JS-Library/README.md

-* A direct link to the documentation: https://gentle-retreat-99993.herokuapp.com/examples.html (this is the same link as the landing page as the documentation is at the bottom of the it)
+* A direct link to the documentation: https://gentle-retreat-99993.herokuapp.com/examples.html (this is the same link as the landing page as the documentation is at the bottom of it)

 Below is a copy of the 'api' section from the documentation: